Too much serotonin is linked to a long list of symptoms and some mental health conditions, but a high serotonin level can be counteracted naturally.

 It is a master neurotransmitter regulator that dials the production of neurotransmitters up or down as needed.

-Can You Be Tested for a High Serotonin Level?
+Can You Be Tested for Too Much Serotonin?

 When we talk about high serotonin, you may get the impression that this is a condition that can be easily measured, but there is no reliable laboratory test for excess serotonin.

-Even the diagnosis of serotonin syndrome is made from patient symptoms and history of drug use rather than a blood test.
-(31)
+Even the diagnosis of serotonin syndrome is made from patient symptoms and drug use history rather than a blood test.
+(26)

 So for now, symptoms are the best indicator of your serotonin status.